ChromiaProject/directory-chain/doc/libraries/begin_block.md

 ## Begin block

 Extend `on_begin_block(height: integer)` to execute code on every block.
-This works similarly to the built-in `__begin_block` function, but offers two advantages:
+This works similarly to the built-in `__begin_block` function, but can be extended by multiple functions if needed.
-1. You can register multiple functions to be executed on each block
-2. Functions are executed within a `try_call` to prevent errors from interrupting block building

 ```rell
 import lib.begin_block.*;